rutherford-nj/www.rutherfordboronj.com/covid-information.md

 - Garbage and recycling will be collected on a normal schedule at this time.

-- Alternate side of the street parking is suspended.

-- Mayor and Council meetings will take place as scheduled, however agendas will consist of essential business only (for example, paying invoices).
+- Mayor and Council meetings will take place as scheduled.

 - Board and Commission meetings (Planning Board, Zoning Board of Adjustment, Shade Tree Commission, and Civil Rights Commission) will meet as scheduled subject to the discretion of their respective Chairpeople.
 Please refer to the Borough calendar for updates.